September 10, 2019

 8 Ways to Start Building Ultimate STEM Learning Environments

-Over the past few years, we are seeing an increasing shortage of professionals in a particular set of fields -- mathematics, technology, science, and engineering.
+Over the past few years, we have seen an increasing shortage of professionals in a particular set of fields—mathematics, technology, science, and engineering.
 Did you know that within the next decade, a mind-boggling 40% of engineers are going to be ready for retirement?
 With so many professionals hitting the retirement stage, what does this leave the workforce to look like?

-Fortunately, the government is taking appropriate action to remedy this situation and it comes in the form of STEM learning (Science, Technology, Engineering, and Mathematics).
+Fortunately, the remedy comes in the form of STEM learning (Science, Technology, Engineering, and Mathematics).
 STEM learning is geared toward providing children with cohesive and conducive learning environments that expand their knowledge in fields relating to technology, engineering, mathematics, and science.
 Although in many countries we have started preparing our younger generation to meet the increasing demand for STEM workers, the learning environment itself is largely impacted by the people who do the actual teaching—namely, our teachers.

 If you're a teacher who is interested in building ultimate STEM learning environments, check out our go-to guide for helpful tips and advice.